Who we are & what we do

 St Anns Bank- Marine Protected Area

-By Michaela Oravecz / January 16, 2017
+By Cape Breton Fish / January 16, 2017

 The Cape Breton Fish Harvesters Association (previously the LFA27 Management Board) represents inshore owner-operator fish harvesters in Eastern Cape Breton many of whom are fishing or have historically fished in the area covered by the…